agilestacks/stack-apps/apps/python-flask/README.md

 /python-flask/.hub/.vscode/launch.jsonnet
 ```

-You have now generated a set of configuration files to deploy the appplication with Skaffold.
+You have generated a set of configuration files to deploy the application with Skaffold.
 The most important files are:

 * `skaffold.yaml`: a configuration file for Skaffold
 * `k8s/*.yaml`: kubernetes deployment manifests
 * `.vscode/*.json`: configuration for vscode
 * `.hub/dockerconfig.json`: a docker auth file.
 Will be used by Skaffold by as `docker-cfg` secret to push image into docker registry.

-More about code generation and conventions can be found [here](TBD)
+More details about code generation and conventions can be found [here](TBD)

-## Setup Development Environment
+## Setup the Development Environment

-For Python development we will use VS Code with additional plugins such as [Google CloudCode](https://cloud.google.com/code/docs/vscode/).
+For Python development we will use Visual Studio Code with additional plugins such as [Google CloudCode](https://cloud.google.com/code/docs/vscode/).
 Alternative setup for IntelliJ can be found [here](https://cloud.google.com/code/docs/intellij/)

 1. Install required plugins